What is Meditation

 The Copy Surpasses the Original

 In contemporary times, many intellectual circles have entertained the notion that our reality might be a simulation.
-This concept is often interpreted as a simulacrum—a degraded copy of an original, a "fall" from perfection.
+This concept is often interpreted as a simulacrum—a degraded copy of an original, a 'fall' from perfection.
 Such thinking echoes an ancient mythological theme that humanity has strayed from a primordial state of grace and must strive to return to it.
 This archetypal belief can be traced from the Indian concept of Kali Yuga to the story of Adam and Eve’s fall from Eden.

 However, I propose an alternative view—one that turns this notion upside-down.
 What if, rather than a fall, this reality represents a vital evolution?
 What if suffering and separation from perfection are not signs of decay but the birth pangs of something greater?

 Here, in the crucible of suffering, something entirely new is born: the loop of knowing knowing knowing.
-This self-reflective awareness—where consciousness becomes aware of itself—is the miracle of human life.
+This self-reflective awareness—where looped consciousness becomes aware of itself—is the miracle of human life.
 It is the very process through which God, through man, surpasses His original form.

 Thus, rather than lamenting a lost perfection, we might celebrate this unfolding spiral of awareness as the birth of something far more profound: an infinite feedback loop of self-recognition, where the divine becomes more deeply and truly itself through each turn of conscious reflection.
 In this spirit I read the following quote: